New York woman killed by hunter while walking dogs

 "I think he was in shock and disbelief.
 He was definitely having a hard time," he said.

-The woman's widower thanked her friends for their support in a Facebook post.
+Jamie Billquist said his wife of 27 years loved her two labs, Stella and Sugar.

+She worked at a hospital in Jamestown for 25 years and volunteered at hospices and homes for the elderly, he said.

-"I will miss you and love you forever and I know you dancing in heaven with your momma and all of our friends and family that we have lost," her husband, Jamie, wrote.
+"I will miss you and love you forever and I know you're dancing in heaven with your momma and all of our friends and family that we have lost," he wrote on Facebook.

 Ostrander said it was his understanding that Rosemary Billquist was probably on a neighbor's property when she was shot, apparently after sundown.